 When you want to tell your bunny off say their name firmly then a No!
 If they keep going back to it then take them away from the situation for a 5 minute and direct them towards some other toys.

 Bunnies love to customize their environment especially if it's something they can do by chewing and eating it.
-Unfortunately your curtains may lie right in your bunnies path so it's only natural for them to want to tailor it to suit them.
-One of the best ways to avoid this unwanted behaviour is to keep them distracted elsewhere with some alternatives to chew on and explore.
+Unfortunately, your curtains may lie right in your bunnies path so it is only natural for them to want to tailor it to suit them.
+One of the best ways to avoid this unwanted behavior is to keep them distracted elsewhere with some alternatives to chew on and explore.
 Hopefully with this and some other bunny roofing you can keep your bunny out of trouble.

 In this guide we show you what the best toys are and how they can help.

-If your bunny spends a lot of time around your curtains they could be using it as a place to shelter where they feel safe.
+If your bunny spends a lot of time around your curtains, they could be using it as a place to shelter where they feel safe.
 To encourage them away you can provide a better alternative such as a wooden shelter toy or a simple cardboard box.
-This will give your bunny somewhere to hide and play in that they can also get their teeth into.
-Make sure you remove staples from the box, tape and avoid heavy print as you don't want your bunny eating this.
+This will give your bunny somewhere to hide and play in so that they can also get their teeth into.
+Make sure you remove staples from the box, tape and avoid heavy print as you do not want your bunny eating this.

 There are also loads of different tunnels and tent toys for bunnies.
 Bunnies tend to run around behind curtains where damage can build up undetected.
 Cloth tunnels are collapsible, lightweight and can be left out to encourage your bunny into the room.
 Try a few out and see if your bunny adopts one.
 When you find your bunny interfering with your curtains encourage them to play in their toy with a few treats instead.

 It's surprising what bunnies can eat and how much time they can give time munching through big patches of curtain material.
 Always make sure they have lots of stuff to chew on that is more fun.
-Favorite chew toys such as willow balls and grassy mats can all be used to distract your bunny away from your curtains however your bunny may choose their own go-to toy so it's best to try a few out to see what works best.
+Favorite chew toys such as willow balls and grassy mats can all be used to distract your bunny away from your curtains.
+However, your bunny may choose their own go-to toy, so it is best to try a few out to see what works best.
 It can also help to swap the toys out occasionally to keep your bunny interested in them.